Divide-and-Conquer-AGO/ago-website/content/features/index.md

 - Edhellond is no longer an elven city and now has a custom CSM and battlemap better representing it's status as a ruin
 -------------------------------------------
 ### Harad
-TBD Update this
-#### New Descriptions
+#### New Visuals
-Harad has received a small host of changes sine Third Age Total War, however the base descriptions within the faction have remained untouched and made used of a multitude of recycled Med2 text descriptions.
-*No more!*
-Our friend Skywalker has taken what little information was available in lore, as well as what was brought to the faction by the Third Age, DaC and AGO teams, to create new descriptions for nearly *everything!*
+- **New Models**
+  - Harad's mainline units such as Serpent Guard, Serpent Archers and Serpent Bladesmen all have brand new models courtesty of Coma and Siu
+  - Black Snake Guard have brand new models courtesy of Lerynian
+  - Mûmakil have brand new models, textures and custom animations courtesy of WK

+- **New Descriptions**
-Harad has received new descriptions for their entire roster, adding details about the ruling Serpent Tribe, its allies the Muhad and Troll-men and how it exerts control over the hapless masses of the Haradwaith.
-Building descriptions have been completely rebuilt, with new names and flavor text for almost every generic building, once again expanding on the themes of Harad as a nation under the influence of Sauron.
+  - Courtesty of Skywalker, Harad has received new descriptions for their entire roster, adding details about the ruling Serpent Tribe, its allies the Muhad and Troll-men and how it exerts control over the hapless masses of the Haradwaith.
+Building names and descriptions have been completely rebuilt, with new names and flavor text for almost every generic building, once again expanding on the themes of Harad as a nation under the influence of Sauron.

-#### New Landmarks
+#### New Features
+- **Landmark Buildings**
-On top of this: every region in Harad and Harondor has been given a new landmarks to add depth to the settlements and also to shore up the expansion on Harad’s lore.

-There are some interesting additions to these themes in the form of **Buildable landmarks.**
+  - Every region in Harad and Harondor has been given new landmarks to add depth to the settlements and also to shore up the expansion on Harad’s lore.
+There are also some interesting additions to these themes in the form of **Buildable landmarks.**

+- **New Buildings**
-Faen’obel gets a buildable landmark at the completion of its existing script, representing its original use as an agricultural settlement and export hub during the second age under Numenor.
-You will be able to make use of the ancient Kingsblood Tributary to increase agricultural income.
+  - Faen’obel also gets a buildable landmark at the completion of the United the Tribes script, representing its original use as an agricultural settlement and export hub during the Second Age under Numenor.
+You will be able to make use of the ancient Kingsblood Tributary to increase agricultural income and massively increaese the population of the settlement.
 Umbar also receives *two* buildable landmarks, representing Harad’s take over of this significant location and solidifying their rule over a city they once ruled and have fought against for centuries.
 But what’s this?
 Not enough for you warmongers out there?
 There are also **three** buildable landmarks for Harad in *Gondor*.
-That’s right, each one is unique and available upon conquest of the specific settlement. to add to this: there are three custom Black Numenorian generals that join Harad upon conquest of the settlements, ‘gifts’ from the Dark Lord himself.
+That’s right, each one is unique and available upon conquest of the specific settlement. to add to this: there are three custom Black Numenorian generals that join Harad upon conquest of the settlements (Dol Amroth, Minas Tirith, Pelargir), ‘gifts’ from the Dark Lord himself.

-#### New Ancillaries
+- **New Ancillaries**
-There are also unique ‘governor’ ancillaries for each region of Harad, as well as updated descriptions and UI for the older ancillaries.
-(Goodbye Mumak Plate Armor)
-There also new bios’ for Harad’s starting generals and for each rewarded script general and updated event descriptions.
+  - There are new unique ‘governor’ ancillaries for each region of Harad, as well as updated descriptions and UI for the older ancillaries.
+(Goodbye Mumak Plate Armor).
+There also new bios’ for Harad’s starting generals and for each rewarded script general, updated event descriptions and art.

+#### New Scripts
+- **Hasharii Assassins**
+  - After consolidating control of the tribes, send the assassins of the Hasharii to remove your enemies from their seats of power.
+Assassins are one time use and take a lot of money and time to recruit so use them wisely.
+They do not need to be trained on lesser agents beforehand.
+- **Empire of the Haradwaith**
+  - Lay claim to more than just Faen'obel and the surrounding regions and declare yourself Serpent-King, supreme ruler of the southern multitude.
+Forming the Empire of the Haradwaith will change your faction's colours, names and give you a small bonus to your king's purse.
+Gondor and Dol Amroth must be destroyed and the Ar-Adunaim either destroyed, allied or made a vassal.

 -------------------------------------------
 ### High Elves